 Obsession—what are you obsessed with taking pictures of while traveling?:

 Landscapes.
-I love mountains, lakes and the sea.
+I love the mountains, lakes and the sea.
 Preferably a combination of water and mountains.

 Passport stamps, how many and from where?